Billy1301/SousBox/README.md

 Sous Box v1

-This app is an recipe app with a swipe feature to randomly show any single recipe for you.
-The app still have an option to display recipes in a list for you to choose.
-The swipe single item is for you to view and decide if you want to save it for later or skip.
+This is an recipe app with a swipe feature to randomly show any single recipe for the user.
+The app have an option to display recipes in a list view.
+The random recipe will use the swiping feature for any user that want a suggestion on what to make for lunch or dinner.
+You will be able to filter recipe preference.

 ----------------------